michel4j/epr-simple/README.md

     - The setting `x` and the outcomes are registered locally.
 Each station is not aware of and uses no information from or about the other station.
-In fact, the `SrcLeft.npy.gz` and `SrcRight.npy.gz` can be copied onto separate computers disconnected from the network, and a copy of the station program run on those computers to generate the
+In fact, the `SrcLeft.npy.gz` and `SrcRight.npy.gz` can be copied onto separate computers disconnected from the network, and a copy of the station program run on those computers to generate the output files

 Statistical Analysis: